 To show appreciation to CSP-Sacramento (SAC) staff, institution leadership teamed with Mount Tamalpais College to offer a day of food trucks.
 The college also offered special goods for the incarcerated population.

 Leadership organizers included Warden J. Lynch, Community Resource Manager (A) B. Hernandez and Public Information Officer Lt.
 E. Altvatter.

 The effort acknowledges the hard work of the institutional staff during the pandemic while also reminding the incarcerated population of their larger connection to the community outside of prison.

-Formally known as the Prison University Project, MTC provides free Associate of Arts degrees and college preparatory programs to people incarcerated in California’s prison system.
+Formerly known as the Prison University Project, the college offers Associate of Arts degrees and college preparatory programs at no-charge to people incarcerated in California’s prison system.

-On August 3, 2021, MTC staff contracted with three food trucks for the staff appreciation day.
+On Aug.
+3, college staff contracted with three food trucks for the SAC staff appreciation day.
 The trucks cooked for the event and were welcomed by all of the staff.
 The food trucks provided free meals to SAC staff on all three watches and toughed it out through a day where the temperature topped out at 102 degrees.

-On August 4, MTC and SAC custody staff worked together to distribute approximately 2,100 care packages to the population.
-Consisting of foodstuffs, stationary items and a letter of encouragement.
-The care packages were well received.
+On Aug.
+4, college and SAC custody staff worked together to distribute approximately 2,100 care packages to the population.
+Containing food, stationary items and a letter of encouragement, the care packages were well received.